Kenneth Sims (geologist): Career

-Sims received a B.A. in Geology in 1986 from Colorado College, graduating Cum Laude with Honors.
+Sims received a B.A. in geology in 1986 from Colorado College, graduating lllCum lllLaude with llHonors.
 He completed an M.Sc. at the University of New Mexico’s Institute of Meteoritics in 1989, where his research focused on chemical fractionation during the formation of the Earth’s core and continental crust.
 His Ph.D. was earned in 1995 from the University of California, Berkeley where his research focused on magma genesis in the Earth’s mantle.
 Sims worked as a student and then as a guest scientist for the Isotope and Nuclear Chemistry Group at the Los Alamos National Laboratory, New Mexico.
 After completing his Ph.D., Sims was awarded the Woods Hole Oceanographic Institution (WHOI) Postdoctoral Scholar Fellow from 1995-1997.
-He was then hired onto the WHOI scientific staff in 1997 where he remained as a tenured Research Scientist until 2009.
-In 2009 Sims moved to the Department of Geology and Geophysics of the University of Wyoming, where he is now a Full Professor.
+He was then hired onto the WHOI scientific staff in 1997 where he remained as a tenured research scientist until 2009.
+In 2009 Sims moved to the department of geology and geophysics of the University of Wyoming, where he is now a full professor.
 Sims was a Visiting CNRS Fellow at the Institut Universitaire Européen de la Mer (IUEM), France in 2002.
-In 2016, Sims became a US Fulbright scholar and a Visiting Professor at the Instituto de Geofisico, Escuela Politécnica Nacional, Quito Ecuador.
+In 2016, Sims became a US Fulbright scholar and a visiting professor at the Instituto de Geofisico, Escuela Politécnica Nacional, Quito Ecuador.
 In his current role at the University of Wyoming, Sims is involved in a variety of research projects, graduate and undergraduate teaching, and the supervision of graduate students.
 Sims is the University of Wyoming Organizational Lead for the Yellowstone Volcano Observatory.
 Sims has received various academic accolades for his research and public engagement.

 Additionally, Sims worked as a professional climbing instructor and high-altitude mountaineering guide for 23 years (1975-1998) including in Antarctica, Alaska, Mexico and Peru.
 During this period, he pioneered many difficult first ascents around the world.